ufuomasamson/skysaver/PAYMENT_SYSTEM.md

 # Payment System Guide

-This document provides a comprehensive guide to the payment system in the United Air application after migration to Supabase.
+This document provides a comprehensive guide to the payment system in the Mazo Airways application after migration to Supabase.

 ## 1. Payment Flow Overview